nicholasadamou/squash/README.md

 ### Prerequisites

 - Node.js 18 or later
-- npm 7 or later
+- pnpm 10.x or later

 ### Installation